Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-If despite the availability of these tradeoffs, storage and computation of the revocation registry still are too resource intensive, the approach with general-purpose \acp{zkp} also allows for splitting the revocation registry into smaller parts without sacrificing herd privacy, similar to the approach in~\citet{hackmd2022nonrevoctoken}: The issuer could then provide separate Merkle roots, tag credentials and Merkle roots such that it is clear to which registry they belong, and digitally sign them with a timestamp.
-Holders can then prove that their credential is non-revoked according to a Merkle root and a timestamp signed by the issuer, without disclosing the Merkle root or the signature itself, thus preserving herd privacy in the \ac{vp}.
+If despite the availability of these tradeoffs, storage and computation of the revocation registry still are too resource intensive, the approach with general-purpose \acp{zkp} also allows for splitting the revocation registry into smaller parts without sacrificing herd privacy, similar to the approach in~\citet{hackmd2022nonrevoctoken}: The issuer could then provide separate Merkle roots, tag credentials and Merkle roots such that it is clear to which registry they belong, and digitally sign the revocation registries' Merkle roots together with a timestamp.
+Holders can then prove that their credential is non-revoked according to a Merkle root and a timestamp signed by the issuer and matching their ``tag'', without disclosing the Merkle root or the signature itself, thus preserving full herd privacy in the \ac{vp}.
+Note that this approach may increase proving time, as it involves an additional signature verification but reduces proving time only slightly (as proving time scales logarithmically with the number of credentials represented in the revocation registry).
+However, according to our performance evaluation in Section~\ref{sec:evaluation}, this additional signature check will take substantially less than a second even on a mobile phone, provided the signature mechanism is \ac{eddsa}-Poseidon.
+On the other hand, splitting the revocation registries reduces the resources required for downloading and storing the current state of the revocation registry and re-computing the Merkle tree significantly (linearly).